willfleury/metrics-agent/README.md

 public void callService(String client)
 ```

-Each time this method is invoked it will use the value of the "client" parameter as the metric label value.
+Each time this method is invoked it will use the value of the `client` parameter as the metric label value.
 We also support accessing nested property values.
 For example, `($1.httpMethod)` where `$1` is the first method parameter and is e.g. of type `HttpRequest`.
 This means you are essentially doing `httpRequest.getHttpMethod().toString();`.
 This nesting can be arbitrarily deep.

 ### White & Black Lists